nextauthjs/next-auth/www/docs/faq.md

 ### What does NextAuth.js use databases for?

-Databases in NextAuth.js are used for persisting users, oauth accounts, email sign in tokens and sessions.
+Databases in NextAuth.js are used for persisting users, OAuth accounts, email sign in tokens and sessions.

 Specifying a database is optional if you don't need to persist user data or support email sign in.
 If you don't specify a database then JSON Web Tokens will be enabled for session storage and used to store session data.